 Unlike the Anglo-Zanzibar War, World War II is likely to be the war with the most films featuring it as part of their plot.
 There are numerous reasons for this, including the rise of Hollywood during the same timeframe, as well as a distinct “good guy vs. bad guy” conflict.
-Unlike the Civil War, World War II was not a historical event for those individuals who were affected by it.
+Unlike the Civil War, World War II was a recent enough conflict for there to be individuals who were affected by it.
 Furthermore, unlike the Vietnam War, World War II was a war popular with the public sentiment (even despite the unpopular idea of war in general).
 Consequently, of the multitude of World War II films, at least eight of them have won the Oscar for Best Picture, which doesn’t even include the numerous nominated films that covered the same subject.
 This week’s two films highlight some of the best World War II movies ever made.

 Saving Private Ryan